Facial Implants Washington DC

 Your New Look

 Remember, with any facial surgery, you may feel and look better in a short period of time.
 However, it may not be advisable to participate in certain activities (especially activity that may result in the face being jarred or bumped) for several weeks.
-It's best to check with your plastic surgeon about such matters.
+It’s best to check with Dr. Baker about such matters.

 You may not be able to accurately evaluate your appearance for weeks, or perhaps even months.
 Give yourself plenty of time to get used to your new look.